anlegana/Car-price/README.md

 # Car-price

 This a application using java (Netbeans)  that calculate a Second hand car price (You mode details in image1 and image2 files).
-I uploaded the three codes(.java) i used to run the program but also the .rar where they are all together .
+I uploaded the three codes(.java) i used to run the program but also the .zip where they are all together .
 <h1> What I learned</h1>

 <ul>